aiotter/ddiscord/README.md

     <TextChannel id=012345678901234567 name='test' position=1>
     >>>

-## How to install ddiscord
+## Installation
     $ python3 -m pip install ddiscord

-## How to start ddiscord
+## Logging On
-There are four ways to start ddiscord, which are listed below in order of precedence.
+There are four ways to log into your bot in ddiscord.
+They are listed below in look up order.

-1. Passing your token in an argument.
+1. Passing your token as an argument.
 2. Passing your token via standard input. `-` is needed as a first argument.
-3. Passing your token via the file `./token`.
+3. Storing your token in a file named `token` in the current directory.
 4. Passing your token via environment variable `DISCORD_TOKEN`.
 5. Run ddiscord first, then ddiscord will ask you the token.